 When the idea of quitting begins to anchor you down, you can revisit this list and remember why you started.
 The “why” can often reignite your fire and launch you into the next step of your journey.
 Think of it as your personal source of motivation that you can tap into at any time.

 Naturally, the pursuit of any important goal or mission will manufacture its fair share of fear, doubt and anxiety.
 In fact, fear of failure was the most commonly cited struggle associated with setting and pursuing goals, according to Curation users.

 These fears become problematic when they hinder our ability to move forward and deplete us of motivation to the point that we decide to abandon the ideas that once excited us.

-Having encountered a truckload of doubts on our own personal journeys, we decided to incorporate a journaling element, which has been particularly valuable during periods of uncertainty.
+Having encountered a truckload of doubts on our own personal journeys, we decided to incorporate a journaling component, which has been particularly valuable during periods of uncertainty.

-Curation 2019 diary includes five journaling prompts to help you debunk your fears, identify the cost of inaction and clarify your reasons for pursuing any given goal.
+Your Curation 2020 diary comes equipped with five journaling prompts to help you debunk your fears, identify the cost of inaction and clarify your reasons for pursuing any given goal.

 We are just as guilty as the next person when it comes obsessing over the finish line, but how can we fully enjoy the journey, let alone appreciate it if we’re always fast forwarding to the end?

 Your Curation 2020 diary includes a number of goal-tracking features—weekly Habit Tracker, Mission Statement progress bar and Savings Curator progress bar—that encourage you to celebrate your milestones, both large and small.
 After all, without these mindful observations of growth and progress, achievement and success have no meaning.